Gadsden Purchase: Mesilla Valley

 The treaty provided for a joint commission, made up of a surveyor and commissioner from each country, to determine the final boundary between the United States and Mexico.
-The treaty specified that the Rio Grande Boundary would veer west eight miles (13 km) north of El Paso.
-The treaty was based on the attached 1847 copy of a twenty-five-year-old map.
-Surveys revealed that El Paso was 36 mi further south and 100 mi further west than the map showed.
+The treaty specified that the boundary, after following the Rio Grande River from the sea, would turn west from the river 8 mi north of El Paso.
+The treaty was based on an 1847 copy (the Disturnell Map) of a twenty-five-year-old map which was incorporated into the treaty.
+However, surveys revealed that El Paso was 36 mi further south and 100 mi further west than the map showed.
 Mexico favored the map, but the United States put faith in the results of the survey.
 The disputed territory involved a few thousand square miles and about 3,000 residents; more significantly, it included the Mesilla Valley.
-Bordering the Rio Grande, the valley consisted of flat desert land measuring about 50 mi, north to south, by 200 mi, east to west.
-This valley was essential for the construction of a transcontinental railroad using a southern route.
+Bordering the Rio Grande River, the valley consisted of flat desert land measuring about 50 mi, north to south, by 200 mi, east to west.
+This valley was thought to be essential for construction of a transcontinental railroad using a southern route.

-John Bartlett of Rhode Island, the United States negotiator, agreed to allow Mexico to retain the Mesilla Valley (setting the boundary at 32° 22′ N, north of the American claim 31° 52′ and at the easternmost part, also north of the Mexican-claimed boundary at 32° 15′) in exchange for a boundary that did not turn north until 110° W in order to include the Santa Rita Mountains, which were believed to have rich copper deposits, and some silver and gold which had not yet been mined.
-Southerners opposed this alternative because of its implication for the railroad, but President Fillmore supported it.
+John Bartlett of Rhode Island, the United States negotiator, agreed to allow Mexico to retain the Mesilla Valley by setting the point at which the boundary commenced toward the west from the Rio Grande River at 32° 22′ N. This point was north of the American claim of 31° 52′ N and, at the easternmost part, also north of the Mexican-claimed boundary at 32° 15′ N, both also on the Rio Grande River).
+Bartlett's agreement to 32° 22′ N was in exchange for a boundary westward from the river that did not turn north until 110° W in order to include the Santa Rita del Corbe Mountains (sometimes referred to simply as the Corbe Mountains) located in current New Mexico east of current-day Silver City.
+This area was believed to have rich copper deposits, and some silver and gold which had not yet been mined.
+Southerners opposed retention of the Mesilla Valley by Mexico because of its implication for the railroad, but President Fillmore supported it.
 Southerners in Congress prevented any action on the approval of this separate border treaty and eliminated further funding to survey the disputed borderland.
 Robert B. Campbell, a pro-railroad politician from Alabama, later replaced Bartlett.
 Mexico asserted that the commissioners' determinations were valid and prepared to send in troops to enforce the unratified agreement.